 Imagine when you need to be able to see something in your surroundings, to be able to just say ’Be My Eyes’ to your Pocket and it will connect the camera, microphone and speaker to one of the 90,000 volunteers in the UK who can then describe what it is you need to know about.

 New services added this year include the addition of Torch Trust, meaning you can listen to free Christian literature, resources and services.
-Plus, there are now 100s of internet radio stations available on your Pocket too.
-Just tell Pocket what you wish to listen by station, location or subject and it will list the appropriate stations for you to choose from.
+Plus, there are now 100s of internet radio stations available on In Your Pocket too.
+Just tell Pocket what you wish to listen to by station, location or subject and it will list the appropriate stations for you to choose from.

 We have received Lottery funding and funding from Waitrose in Bromsgrove, to provide a limited amount of training to expand the availability of the In Your Pocket phones.